Nick Carter: Charity work

-Carter raised money for the On Our Sleeves organization with his sister Angel, following their brother Aaron's death in 2022.
-The organization supports mental health and youth in crisis.
+Following the death of their brother Aaron in 2022, Carter and his sister Angel raised money for the On Our Sleeves organization, which supports mental health awareness and youth in crisis.

 Personal life

-According to Extra, Carter described how hard it is for him to go onstage since his brother Aaron's November 2022 death.
-Carter honored Aaron with a new single, "Hurts to Love You".
-The music video featured images of Aaron via photos and home movies.
-On August 18, Carter shared that his sister Angel was getting involved with On Our Sleeves, a foundation that helps children facing mental and emotional health struggles.
-In conjunction with her group, Nick hosted a benefit concert in January to honor Aaron.
+According to Extra, Carter had a difficult time going onstage since his brother Aaron's death in November 2022.

+Carter honored Aaron with the song "Hurts to Love You", and the music video featured images of Aaron through photographs and home videos.
+On August 18, Carter shared that his sister Angel was involved with On Our Sleeves, a foundation supporting children facing mental and emotional health struggles.
+In conjunction with her work, Carter hosted a benefit concert in January to honor Aaron.

 Relationships

-Carter is reported to have dated Ashlee Simpson, Debra Lafave, Haylie Duff, Willa Ford, and Paris Hilton.
+Carter was previously in relationships with Debra Lafave, Willa Ford, and Paris Hilton.

-In 2008, Carter met Lauren Michelle Kitt, a fitness influencer, YouTuber, WBFF competitor, and actress, through his sister while attending a gathering at his house in California.
-After dating for five years, Carter proposed to her and the couple married in Santa Barbara, California in 2014.
-Their wedding was featured in an issue of In Touch Weekly and was filmed for Carter's reality show, I Heart Nick Carter.
-They have three children: a son born in 2016 and two daughters born in 2019 and 2021.
-The Carter family resides in Las Vegas, Nevada.
-Carter told People magazine that although he loves performing on tour, he had to miss his daughter's third birthday to go to Europe.
-The couple had also suffered multiple miscarriages.
+In 2008, Carter met Lauren Michelle Kitt, a fitness influencer, YouTuber, WBFF competitor, and actress, through his sister at a gathering at his home in California.
+After dating for five years, Carter proposed, and the couple married in Santa Barbara, California, in 2014.
+Their wedding was featured in In Touch Weekly and was filmed for Carter's reality show I Heart Nick Carter.
+They have three children and live in the Southern Highlands Golf Club neighborhood of Las Vegas, Nevada.